MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 `Set-ExecutionPolicy` cmdlet.
 The change is effective immediately.
 You do not need to restart PowerShell.

-If you set the execution policy for the local computer (the default) or the current user, the change is saved in the registry and remains effective until you change it again.
+If you set the execution policy for the scopes **LocalMachine** or the **CurrentUser**, the change is saved in the registry and remains effective until you change it again.

-If you set the execution policy for the current process, it is not saved in the registry.
+If you set the execution policy for the **Process** scope, it's not saved in the registry.
 The execution policy is retained until the current process and any child processes are closed.

 > [!NOTE]
-> In Windows Vista and later versions of Windows, to run commands that change
+> In Windows Vista and later versions of Windows, to run commands that
-> the execution policy for the local computer (the default), start PowerShell
+> change the execution policy for the local computer, **LocalMachine** scope,
-> with the **Run as administrator** option.
+> start PowerShell with the **Run as administrator** option.

 To change your execution policy: